CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 #### IND.1.A1 Integration into the security organization

-An Information Security Management System (ISMS) for operating the OT infrastructure MUST exist either as an independent ISMS or as part of an overall ISMS, and MUST explicitly specify within its scope the definition of goals and values, processes, roles, responsibilities, and specifications for the OT include.
+An Information Security Management System (ISMS) for Operating the OT Infrastructure MUST exist either as an independent ISMS or as part of an overall ISMS, and MUST explicitly specify within its scope the definition of goals and values, processes, roles, responsibilities, and specifications for the OT include.

 The management level of the institution MUST initiate, control and control the security process.
 The institution MUST establish a security organization that governs the roles and responsibilities for the information security of the OT infrastructure and components.